 Office of Student Conduct-Complaints

-If a complaint is filed against a student, he or she will be notified of the specific part of the code potentially violated and provided instructions on contacting the hearing officer designated to investigate the complaint.
+If a complaint is filed against a student, he or she will be notified of the specific part of the code potentially violated and a meeting will be scheduled with the hearing officer designated to investigate the complaint.
 The respondent to a complaint can be accompanied to any conduct-related meeting by an advisor of his/her choice.
 The hearing officer will be able to answer questions about the conduct process.

 Sanctions are imposed after it has been determined a student violated the code of conduct or other behavioral expectations.
 Sanctions are intended to assist students in learning from the incident, including developing a better understanding of why certain behaviors are unacceptable, stronger decision-making skills and/or a better understanding of how actions can impact themselves or others.
 More serious sanctions are intended to be used with repeat violators or serious incidents.

-The Student Code of Conduct outlines the range of sanctions available to hearing officers.
+The Student Code of Conduct outlines the range of sanctions available.
 The specifics of some sanctions - such as restitution service or conditions of probation - may be determined by the hearing officer or board depending on the circumstances of the violation.
 Hearing officers may impose sanctions not included in the code if they feel it is something that will support a student learning from the situation.

-Written notification will be sent to parents or guardians of students under the age of 21 who have been found responsible for violating University rules in regard to drugs or alcohol that are in the code of conduct after the conduct process has been completed and a final decision has been reached.
+Written notification will be sent to parents or guardians of financially-dependent students under the age of 21 who have been found responsible for violating University rules in regard to drugs or alcohol that are in the code of conduct after the conduct process has been completed and a final decision has been reached.
 This process is in place so families will be able to support students in making appropriate choices in regards to substance use.
 Other conduct-related information is considered confidential and can only be released with the student's written consent.